Poaching: The Statistics

 Rhinos were once abundant throughout Africa and Asia with an approximated worldwide population of 500 000 in the early twentieth century.
 However, despite intensive conservation efforts, poaching of this iconic species is dramatically increasing, pushing the remaining rhinos closer and closer towards extinction.
 The Western black rhino was declared extinct by the IUCN (International Union for Conservation of Nature) in 2011, with the primary cause identified as poaching.
 In fact, all five remaining rhinos species are listed on the IUCN Redlist of threatened species, with three out of five species classified as critically endangered.

-South Africa is home to 83% of Africa’s rhinos and 73% of all wild rhinos worldwide and is an incredibly important country for rhino conservation.
+South Africa which has by far the largest population of rhinos in the world and is an incredibly important country for rhino conservation.
 However rhino poaching has reached a crisis point, and if the killing continues at this rate, we could see rhino deaths overtaking births in 2016-2018, meaning rhinos could go extinct in the very near future.
 Figures compiled by the South African Department of Environmental affairs show the dramatic escalation in poaching over recent years - see graph below.

 Graph 1, data published by South African Department of Environmental Affairs (2014)